prophile/srobo-roles/batteries.md

   the fire.
 Powder fire extinguishers will be supplied at the station. **DO NOT ATTEMPT TO USE A WATER EXTINGUISHER.**

+Dead or dangerous batteries should be disposed of by putting them into the provided *Sad LiPo Bucket*, which is filled with saline.

 Preparation
 -----------